joegeorge022/tedxsjcet.github.io/README.md

 Those templates dependencies are maintained via [pnpm](https://pnpm.io) via `pnpm up -Lri`.

 This is the reason you see a `pnpm-lock.yaml`.
 That being said, any package manager will work.
-This file can be safely be removed once you clone a template.
+This file can be safely removed once you clone a template, as it primarily manages dependencies for the original template.
+However, if you plan to update or maintain dependencies in the future, consider keeping it.

 ```bash
 $ bun install